 The American Society of Civil Engineers represents more than 150,000 members of the civil engineering profession in 177 countries.
-Founded in 1852, ASCE is the nation’s oldest engineering society.Join ASCE
+Founded in 1852, ASCE is the nation’s oldest national civil engineering society.Join ASCE

 ASCE stands at the forefront of a profession that plans, designs, constructs, and operates society’s economic and social engine – the built environment – while protecting and restoring the natural environment.

 Through the expertise of its active membership, ASCE is a leading provider of technical and professional conferences and continuing education, the world’s largest publisher of civil engineering content, and an authoritative source for codes and standards that protect the public.

 The Society advances civil engineering technical specialties through nine dynamic institutes and leads with its many professional- and public-focused programs.